zzonyo/trust-docs-test/source/index.html.md

 ## API Documentation Summary

-Welcome to the Huobi Swap API!
+Welcome to the Huobi Coin Margined Swap API!
 You can use our API to access all market data, trading, and account management endpoints.

 We have code examples in Shell!
 You can view code examples in the dark area to the right.